cvonwilczur/hang-beholder/README.md

-Welcome to Hang-Beholder, my spin on the classic word-guessing game Hangman.
+Welcome to Hangmage, my spin on the classic word-guessing game Hangman.

 ### The Plot